 I want you to take a moment to say a quick prayer and ask God to help you understand what it is about you that causes you to get angry.
 Ask him to show you ways to be more like him when you get your feathers ruffled.
 And don’t be too surprised when he gives you the opportunity through “on the job training” in the next few days.

 By the way, many couples find that they can naturally reduce some of their anger as they work on developing a deeper friendship and intimacy in their marriage.
-You can work on that with my free guide, Becoming One.
-It has several practical tips that couples I work with have found quite useful.
-Grab yours here!
+You can learn practical ways to do just that in my closed Facebook group, Better Than The Honeymoon.
+Join right here!

 With love, peace, and blessings on you and your marriage!